Nokia fan? You're promised something 'awesome' next month

 It's been almost a year since we saw the first Nokia phones running on Android.
 Now we're being promised another "awesome" announcement next month.

-A tweet on Thursday from the chief product officer at HMD Global -- the company that licenses the right to make Nokia-branded phones -- teased a phone launch for Mobile World Congress, also called MWC.
+A tweet on Thursday from the chief product officer at HMD Global -- the company that licenses the right to make Nokia-branded phones -- teased a phone launch for Mobile World Congress, called MWC for short.
 The world's largest global phone conference takes place Feb.
 26 to March 1, with announcements beginning as early as Feb.
 25.

 However, an official invitation to the "Home of Nokia phones" at MWC also hints at a connected home product.
 The invitation to a Feb.
 25 event depicts a couple sitting on the floor inside an apartment or house, with sketches of a side table, overhead lamp, framed wall photo and window around them.

-While we suspected HMD would launch Nokia phones at MWC, the connected home tease could show the brand branching out beyond handsets alone, and entering the crowded-but-developing smart home space.
+We suspected HMD would launch Nokia phones at MWC, but this connected home tease could show the brand branching out beyond handsets alone and entering the crowded-but-developing smart-home space.

+After Microsoft bought and then sold the rights to make Nokia-branded phones using Windows software, HMD Global picked up the license.
+HMD Global operates independently from Nokia Corporation, but their phones do appear on the Nokia website.

-While the world was hoping for a stellar high-end Android Nokia phone, HMD Global released a bevy of entry-level and midrange devices in the Nokia 2, 3, 5, 6 and 7.
-By the time the high-end Nokia 8 emerged late in 2017, the hardware couldn't keep up with today's best phones.
+When HMD first launched with an Android-based Nokia phone, the world hoped for a stellar high-end device.
+Instead, HMD Global released a bevy of entry-level and midrange devices in the Nokia 2, 3, 5, 6 and 7.
+By the time the far more premium Nokia 8 emerged late in 2017, the hardware couldn't keep up with today's best phones.

 Now Juho Sarvikas, the HMD Global exec, hints at a premium device of some sort, one that will hopefully be able to grab attention alongside the next products that Samsung launches at the same show, including the phone widely expected to be called the Galaxy S9.